 VBC: I mean, why should you not?
-Harriet Tubman is a part of our history and she is very important.
-There's never been a story done about her, ever and this is a beautifully told story, one of strife and victory.
-Yes, it is a slave narrative in a sense, because Harriet was a slave before she became free and we know her tremendous work of the Underground Railroad, but she has remarkably changed the history with her braveness, tenacity and her foresight and people need to be reminded of this.
-I believe that if we don’t remind or youth and the adults about stories like hers so that in years to come, people will not think that her contribution to black history was a myth.
-Her life must be celebrated and I promise you that you will leave the theatre feeling victorious and inspired.
-Go watch!
+Harriet Tubman is a part of our history, and she is critical.
+There’s never been a story done about her, ever, and this is a beautifully told story, one of strife and victory.
+Yes, it is a slave narrative in a sense because Harriet was a slave before she became free, and we know her tremendous work of the Underground Railroad.
+Still, she has remarkably changed the history with her bravery, tenacity, and foresight, and people need to be reminded of this.
+If we don’t remind or youth and the adults about stories like hers so that in years to come, people will not think that her contribution to black history was a myth.
+Her life must be celebrated, and I promise you that you will leave the theatre feeling victorious and inspired.
+Watch!

 HM: What inspired your web series “In the Company of Friends – All things healthy”?

-VBC: Well, I am a producer and I direct as well and I like to have my content.
-I reestablished “In the Company of Friends – All things” years ago to create awareness. ” You know, I am a 10-year breast cancer survivor and I did this in conjunction with Susan G. Komen and the Ad Council Campaign.
-This series is something that I like to do to encourage, inform and educate the community about cancer.
-The series not only highlights my journey but some of my friends and family members of friends who are going through and that went through.
-It also features doctors and researchers and I am very proud of it.
+VBC: Well, I am a producer, and I direct as well, and I like to have my content.
+I reestablished, “In the Company of Friends – All things” years ago to create awareness. ” You know, I am a 10-year breast cancer survivor, and I did this in conjunction with Susan G. Komen and the Ad Council Campaign.
+This series is something that I like to do to encourage, inform, and educate the community about cancer.
+The series highlights my journey and some of my friends and family members of friends who are going through, and that went through.
+It also features doctors and researchers, and I am very proud of it.
 You can also see it on Company Friends TV.